Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Scale down non zone aware store gateways to 0.

-1. Copy the following into the `migrate.yaml`:
+   Replace the contents of the `migrate.yaml` file with:

    ```yaml
    store_gateway: